George Mackenzie

 • Harding v South Downs NPA (CO/3175/2019)

-He has acted in numerous HS2 claims, including claims with a final value (ie. determined or settled) of over £2.4million, and his practice encompasses disputes arising out of a wide range of statutory activity such as implementation of TWAOs, DCOs, CPOs, Electricity Act 1989 wayleaves, ancillary rights under s.1 of the Mines (Working Facilities and Support) Act 1966, GPDO art.4 directions as well as contractual references.
+Compensation.
+George has acted in numerous references, including some with a final value (i.e. determined or settled) of over £2.5million, and his practice encompasses compensation and valuation disputes arising out of a wide range of statutory activity such as implementation of TWAOs, DCOs, CPOs, Electricity Act 1989 wayleaves, ancillary rights under s.1 of the Mines (Working Facilities and Support) Act 1966, GPDO art.4 directions as well as contractual references.
+Clients welcome George’s thorough knowledge of the compensation code (including the niceties of s.14 LCA 1961) as well as his aptitude for working with company accounts, balance sheets and .xlsx models particularly in cases involving business extinguishment.
+He has acted in many references against HS2 and National Highways.

-George’s recent experience includes:
+George’s experience includes:

 • securing a settlement of over £2million in respect of HS2’s compulsory acquisition of land and rights over an agricultural and equestrian estate in South Northamptonshire;

-• advising Savills and the operators of a care home in in their claim for compensation for injurious affection arising out of HS2’s acquisition of the subsoil beneath the property;
+• advising Savills and the operators of a care home in Uxbridge in their claim for compensation for injurious affection arising out of HS2’s acquisition of the subsoil beneath the property;

 • advising Suffolk County Council in respect of an indemnity agreement underlying a highways CPO promoted to rationalise access arrangements for an industrial estate;